Last Updated on November 17, 2023 by Electricalvolt

 Advantages of Magnetic Contactor

-The contactors have advantages in terms of the following aspects.
+The contractors have advantages in terms of the following aspects.

 - The possibility of completely controlling a machine from various control points or stations.

 - Circuits subjected to currents can be controlled at very high.

 - Given that the maneuvers are carried out from places far from the motor or other types of loads.

 - The currents and voltages manipulated with the command devices are or may be small.

 - Control and automation of equipment and machines with complex processes.

 - DC contactor